 Types of Audio Power Supply Design

 In audio design, you’ll come across three types of power supply design.
 The first type of design involves a simple unregulated power supply that only requires a transformer to step down the incoming voltage, along with a couple of passive components.
-While this type of design provides the easiest way to build a power supply, it causes a ripple in the DC voltage and affects audio circuit performance.
+While this type of design provides the easiest way to build a DC power supply, it causes a ripple in the DC voltage regulation and affects audio circuit performance.

 The second type of power supply design involves a linear regulated voltage supply that provides a cleaner voltage source than unregulated ones.
 Despite this advantage, linear regulated voltage supply designs can be expensive and more complex to design.
 Heat dissipation is also a prominent issue, as the voltage is dropped over a voltage regulator.
 Furthermore, regulated supply designs can also be unstable in high-frequency ranges.

 The best type of audio power design is perhaps the third type: switch mode power supply.
 Compared to the previous two design types, it offers the most advantages, like the absence of a heavy transformer.
 It can also support a wide range of input voltages.
-However, the switch mode power supply is also a common source of high-frequency noise in the audio output.
+However, the switch mode power supply is also a source of high-frequency noise in the audio output.

 Tips for Audio Power Supply Circuit Design